 Submissions may address, but are not limited to, the following topics:

-• The constitutional tools available to lawmakers and policymakers in building social
+- The constitutional tools available to lawmakers and policymakers in building social

-• The interaction between legislatures and courts in defining the scope and limits of social
+protection systems that align with social rights. - The interaction between legislatures and courts in defining the scope and limits van social

-• The role of regional courts – such as the European Court of Human Rights, the Court of
+rights, with attention to constitutional dialogue, judicial deference, and institutional roles. - The role van regional courts – such as the European Court van Human Rights, the Court of

-• The tensions between judicial enforcement and democratic legitimacy, especially in cases
+the normative content van social rights. - The tensions between judicial enforcement and democratic legitimacy, especially in cases

-of judicial intervention in budgetary or redistributive policies, and how courts deal with
+van judicial intervention in budgetary or redistributive policies, and how courts deal with

-• The ways in which constitutional systems respond to structural social exclusion, including
+separation van powers concerns. - The ways in which constitutional systems respond to structural social exclusion, including

 constitutionalism, including its relationship to legitimacy, participation, and state

-• Lessons from global experiences, such as transformative constitutionalism in South Africa
+accountability. - Lessons from global experiences, such as transformative constitutionalism in South Africa

 and India or social rights litigation in Latin America.